Taught course

 Course content

-This course aims to enhance the knowledge and understanding of the scientific study of animal behaviour and animal welfare that can be applied effectively in science and practice.
+This course aims to enhance your knowledge and understanding of the scientific study of animal behaviour and animal welfare that can be applied effectively in science and practice.

-This course is run in conjunction with the Royal (Dick) School of Veterinary Studies (also known as Dick Vet), which has an impressive international reputation in Animal Welfare.
-This creates a solid platform for education and research opportunities.
+We run this course in conjunction with the Royal (Dick) School of Veterinary Studies (also known as Dick Vet), which has an impressive international reputation in Animal Welfare.
+This creates a solid platform for education and will give you a variety of research opportunities.

-The MSc Applied Animal Behaviour and Animal Welfare degree is awarded by the University of Edinburgh.
+The MSc is awarded by the University of Edinburgh.

 Qualification, course duration and attendance options